-Returning to Monroe, Louisiana, Webb engaged in business, becoming a wholesale liquor dealer with an address at 105 DeSiard Street.
-It apparently was a successful activity with a sizable regional customer base.
-Rufus was known for packaging his goods in crock jugs with a considerable variety in their sizes, shapes and labels.
+Webb was known of packaging his goods in crock jugs with a considerable variety in their sizes, shapes and labels.
 Shown here are just five from a larger array.
-They ranged from shouldered jugs in a single yellow glaze to ones with a brown Albany slip tops.
-They also included a bailed stoneware container with a black underglazed label.
-I find one label particularly interesting in which Webb identified his firm as “limited,” a British term that described corporate liability.
+They range from shouldered jugs in a single yellow glaze to those with brown Albany slip tops.
+They also included a bailed stoneware container with a black underglazes label.
+I find one label particularly interesting in which Webb identified his firm as "limit," a term more commonly used in Britain to describe corporate liability.

 Webb also packaged his whiskey in glass bottles.
 Shown here is a flask and detail of a logo embossed “R.P.
 Webb, Wholesale Liquors, Monroe, La.”
 Interestingly, the base of the bottle is embossed, “design patented, Pat.
 Aug.
 9, 1898."
 Webb’s flagship brand was “Red Bud Whiskey,” as shown here on a giveaway shot glass.
 He does not seem to have bothered to trademark the name.